Origins

 Work exploring dignity, wellbeing, participation, and constructive human relationships expressed in our Human Dignity Awareness Training Workbook

-Approaches that help people understand systems, evidence, institutions, and practical scientific thinking in everyday civic life, based on a new course under development.
+Helping people understand systems, evidence, institutions and practical scientific thinking in everyday life.
+Science for Citizens is a new educational programme currently under development.

 Particpatory Research